 Level 4 Code of Conduct violations are the most serious offenses.
 These offenses are acts against a person or persons which may directly or indirectly endanger the health and safety of others.
-These offenses always result in removal from school and a recommendation to the district hearing officer for an administrative hearing to determine next steps.
-These violations may also result in notification of law enforcement.
-The purpose of the administration hearing is to determine if the student should be provided with an alternate educational opportunity or be recommended for an expulsion hearing with the Board of Education.
+These offenses always result in removal from school and may result in a recommendation to the district hearing officer for an administrative hearing to determine next steps.
+These violations may will also result in notification of law enforcement.
+The purpose of the administration hearing is to provide an additional level of due process for the student and to determine if the student should be provided with an alternate educational opportunity or be recommended for an expulsion hearing with the Board of Education.
+Students can bring legal representation to the administrative hearing.
 If the offense involves a student with disabilities, the procedures mandated by federal and state law and set forth in local policies and procedures for students with disabilities will be followed.